mradamcox/legiongis-pelicansite-src/content/posts/using-qigs-geoserver-and-postgis-to-maintain-vector-overlays-in-arches.md

 1. Log into your GeoServer instance, go to the "Stores" page, and click "Add new data source".

-2. Choose "PostGIS" under Vector Data Sources, and enter the information necessary to connect to your database
+2. Choose "PostGIS" under Vector Data Sources, and enter the information necessary to connect to your database.

     +  Now use `localhost` for the Host, because GeoServer and PostGIS are running on the same server
-    +  Note: be sure to enter the name of your database, `arches_overlays`
+    +  Be sure to enter the name of your PostGIS database

 3. You'll now be able to publish any tables in your database.

     +  Most of the information is already ready, but be sure to at least compute the bounding boxes.

-4. Now you can style our layers all you like with the GeoServer's SLD support.
+4. Now you can style the layers all you like with GeoServer's SLD support.

 ###Add your GeoServer layers as overlays in your Arches app###